What is a Blighted Ovum?

 Recently I was fortunate enough to get pregnant at what would be termed and Advanced Maternal Age (AMA) - age 44.
 I had been trying to get pregnant for almost a year and to be honest I think I was very lucky, at 44, to get pregnant after only 10 months.
 It can be quite difficult for women of AMA to get pregnant so I was not sure what to expect, even though I knew quite a few women who had had successful pregnancies in their 40's.

-However, there is always the risk in early pregnancy of having a miscarriage, and especially as you get older the risk becomes even higher, so in my case it was probably not too surprising that my pregnancy ended in miscarriage with a blighted ovum (although a blighted ovum can happen at any age).
+However, there is always the risk in early pregnancy of having a miscarriage, and especially as you get older the risk becomes even higher, so in my case it was probably not too surprising that my pregnancy ended in miscarriage and it was with a blighted ovum (although a blighted ovum can happen at any age).

 I will go on to explain what I discovered about a blighted ovum miscarriage below as it is not something that everyone is aware of until it happens to them.

 What is a Blighted Ovum?

-A blighted ovum is essentially a pregnancy that occurs when the egg is fertilised by the sperm and implants in the uterus but where the embryo does not go on to develop successfully into a foetus.
+A blighted ovum is essentially a pregnancy that occurs when the egg is fertilized by the sperm and implants in the uterus but where the embryo does not go on to develop successfully into a fetus (see the NCBI definition).
 A gestational sac is formed but no embryo is held within it.

 When you have the ultrasound the sonographer may only be able to see the gestational sac.
 It depends on how far along you are as to whether they will need to confirm this with another scan but the sac itself will likely measure smaller than it should at your pregnancy gestation.
 If you do not know the gestation of your pregnancy then it can be harder to confirm and that is one reason why you may need a second scan to confirm.